 The Collaborating Centre supports the WHO with the Global Environment Monitoring System and the Food Contamination Monitoring and Assessment Programme.

-In the GEMS/Food programme, chemical concentrations in food and food consumption data is collected.
-This data is subsequently used to inform governments, organisations and Codex Committees about levels and trends of chemicals in food, their contribution to the total human exposure, and their relevance for public health and trade.
+In the GEMS/Food programme, chemical concentrations in food and food consumption data are collected.
+This data is subsequently used to inform governments, organisations and Codex Committees about levels and trends of chemicals in food, their contribution to total human exposure, and their relevance for public health and trade.
 Furthermore, RIVM supports the WHO by developing new methodologies for risk assessment and by improving those that are currently used.

 WHO Collaborating Centres hosted by RIVM

-- WHO CC Chemical Food Safety
+- WHO CC on Chemical Food Safety

-- WHO CC Family of International Classifications
+- WHO CC for Family of International Classifications

-- WHO CC Life Course and Health
+- WHO CC on Life Course and Health

-- WHO CC Nutrition
+- WHO CC for Nutrition

-- WHO CC Smallpox Vaccine
+- WHO CC for Smallpox Vaccine